Table of Contents

 How Do Life Insurance Annuities Work?

-An annuity is a contract that turns the money you put in into future income payments.
-Life insurance annuities use the death benefit from a life insurance policy to fund an annuity contract.
+An annuity is a contract that turns money into future income payments.
+A life insurance annuity uses the death benefit from a life insurance policy to fund that contract.

-When you file a claim to collect the death benefit, you choose how you want to receive the money.
-An insurance company may offer a life insurance annuity as an option.
-If you choose the annuity, you then collect future income payments based on the size of the death benefit.
-You also choose how long you want the annuity life insurance payments to last.
+When you file a claim to receive the death benefit, you choose how you want the money paid.
+One option an insurance company may offer is a life insurance annuity.
+If you choose this option, the death benefit is converted into future income payments.
+The payment amount depends on the size of the death benefit and how long you want payments to last.

 How Long Can a Life Insurance Annuity Last?